saidfuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0x02.
+## 0x02.
 Shell, I/O Redirections and filters

-0-hello_world - Write a script that prints “Hello, World”, followed by a new line to the standard output.
+[0-hello_world](./0-hello_world) - Write a script that prints “Hello, World”, followed by a new line to the standard output.

-1-confused_smiley - Write a script that displays a confused smiley "(Ôo)'.
+[1-confused_smiley](./1-confused_smiley) - Write a script that displays a confused smiley "(Ôo)'.

-2-hellofile - Display the content of the /etc/passwd file.\
+[2-hellofile](./2-hellofile) - Display the content of the /etc/passwd file.\

-3-twofiles - Display the content of /etc/passwd and /etc/hosts
+[3-twofiles](./3-twofiles) - Display the content of /etc/passwd and /etc/hosts

-4-lastlines - Display the last 10 lines of /etc/passwd
+[4-lastlines](./4-lastlines) - Display the last 10 lines of /etc/passwd

-5-firstlines - Display the first 10 lines of /etc/passwd
+[5-firstlines](./5-firstlines) - Display the first 10 lines of /etc/passwd

-6-third_line - Write a script that displays the third line of the file iacta.
+[6-third_line](./6-third_line) - Write a script that displays the third line of the file iacta.
 The file iacta will be in the working directory.
 You’re not allowed to use sed

+[8-cwd_state](./8-cwd_state) - Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.

+[7-file](./7-file) - Write a shell script that creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line.

+[9-duplicate_last_line](./9-duplicate_last_line) - Write a script that duplicates the last line of the file iacta The file iacta will be in the working directory

+[10-no_more_js](./10-no_more_js)- Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+[11-directories](./11-directories) - Write a script that counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account Hidden directories should be counted

+[12-newest_files](./12-newest_files) - Create a script that displays the 10 newest files in the current directory.
+Requirements:
+One file per line
+Sorted from the newest to the oldest

+[13-unique](./13-unique) - Create a scripts that takes a list of words as input and prints only words that appear exactly once.
+Input format: One line, one word
+Output format: One line, one word
+Words should be sorted